 There are no potential conflicts of interest of the members of the Board of Directors between their duties to the Issuer and their private interests and/or other duties.
-Potential conflicts of interest of members of the Board of Directors due to roles held with Credit Suisse Group AG / Credit Suisse AG are managed by a Board Conflicts Committee and Conflicts Management Framework.
+Potential conflicts of interest of members of the Board of Directors due to roles held with UBS Group AG and/or Credit Suisse AG are managed by a Board Conflicts Committee and Conflicts Management Framework.